chuckstack/chuckstack.github.io/src-ls/best-practices.md

 1. [Organization](./best-practices.md#organization-best-practices)
 2. [Technology](./best-practices.md#technology-best-practices)

+It is worth noting the chuck-stack.org site was created as an AI-first website, and it is intended be a pinnacle example of how to write for both humans and AI augmentation.
+Said another way, it should offer a great example of organization and technology best practices.

 ## Organization Best Practices

 The single best thing you can do to accelerate AI adoption is to implement basic quality practices.
 If you do not have a quality program/book already, the following should be your first version: